Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Probabilistic Safety Certificate

 We propose to constrain the control action $U_t$ to satisfy the following condition at all time $t$:

 Here, $\alpha: \R \rightarrow \R$ is assumed to be a monotonically-increasing, concave or linear function that satisfies $\alpha(0) \leq 0$.
 From \eqref{eq:infgen_to_mf}, condition \eqref{eq:safety_condition_each_Zt} is affine in $U_t$.
 This property allows us to integrate condition \eqref{eq:safety_condition_each_Zt} into a convex/quadratic program.
 Note that~\eqref{eq:safety_condition_each_Zt} is a forward invariance condition on probability, while typical control barrier function (CBF) based methods perform forward invariance on state space.
 The advantage of imposing forward invariance on the probability space is that long-term safety can be ensured.
-In contrast, directly imposing forward invariance on the barrier function $\phi$ can not guarantee long-term safety (see Fig.~\ref{fig:worst_case} for comparison results). \begin{theorem} Consider the closed-loop system of $\eqref{eq:x_trajectory}$ and \eqref{eq:generic_controller}, where $f$, $g$, $\sigma$, $N$, and $N'$ are assumed to have sufficient regularity conditions.
-Assume that $\sprob(z)$ in \cref{eq:cases_summary} is a continuously differentiable function of $z \in \R^{n+3}$ and $\mE [ \sprob(Z_t) ]$ is differentiable in $t$.
-If system \eqref{eq:x_trajectory} originates at $X_0=x$ with $\sprob(z)>1-\epsilon$, and the control action satisfies \eqref{eq:safety_condition_each_Zt} at all time, then the following condition holds:\footnote{Here, the expectation is taken over $X_t$ conditioned on $X_0 = x$, and $\sprob$ in \cref{eq:cases_summary} gives the probability of forward invariance/convergence of the future trajectories $\{X_\tau\}_{(t , t+T_t]}$ starting at $X_t$.}
+In contrast, directly imposing forward invariance on the barrier function $\phi$ can not guarantee long-term safety (see Fig.~\ref{fig:worst_case} for comparison results). \begin{theorem} Consider the closed-loop system of $\eqref{eq:x_trajectory}$ and \eqref{eq:generic_controller}.
+If system \eqref{eq:x_trajectory} originates at $X_0=x$ with $\sprob(z)>1-\epsilon$, and the control action satisfies \eqref{eq:safety_condition_each_Zt} at all time, then the following condition holds for all time $t \in \R_+$:\footnote{Here, the expectation is taken over $X_t$ conditioned on $X_0 = x$, and $\sprob$ in \cref{eq:cases_summary} gives the probability of forward invariance/convergence of the future trajectories $\{X_\tau\}_{(t , t+T_t]}$ starting at $X_t$.}